Follow us on Facebook for regularly updated news.

 We very much look forward to welcoming Francoise Wemelsfelder (How animals communicate quality of life: the qualitative assessment of behaviour, 2007) and John Bradshaw (The animals among us: the new science of anthrozoology, 2017) as key speakers.
 They will be joined by staff and PhD students of the EASE (Exeter Anthrozoology as Symbiotic Ethics) working group and by MA Anthrozoology alumni in presenting lectures, seminars and group discussions over the three days.

 Vegan refreshments including lunch will be provided each day by the university's Fresh Ideas.
-Rabbit Vegan Café (Friday) and Herbies Vegetarian Restaurant (Saturday) will be open for dinner (booking and menu details, as well as a list of B&Bs/hotel accommodation, will shortly be available on the ELE ANTM107 webpage).
+Herbies are hosting a vegan buffet dinner on the Friday night.
+Booking and menu details, as well as a list of B&Bs/hotel accommodation, are available on the ELE ANTM107 webpage.

 EASE research project on horse meat consumption in Europe receives ERC funding